-Recently I had to visit the civic administration's office to obtain some important document.
+I recently visited the civic administration's office to obtain some important document.

-This is a work I would have gladly shoved on somebody else's shoulders because I had heard, and had myself experienced in the past, that you cannot get your work done in the civic office through a single visit.
-It is only after making several rounds that you could expect to get your work done.
+This is a work I would have gladly shoved on somebody else's shoulders because I had heard and had myself experienced in the past, that you cannot hope to get your work done in the civic office on a single visit; you had to make several trips before you could expect to get your work done.

-I carried the records to the officer.
-Needless to say I could not be issued the document that I was seeking since certain procedure had to be followed.
+I carried the file to the officer.
+Needless to say the document was not issued because certain procedure had to be followed.
 I was, of course, prepared for that since I had entered the office fully convinced I will have to make several trips before I could lay my hands on the document.

 "What!
 What did you say?" the woman almost yelled at me, causing others in the office to look in our direction.

 I was taken aback by this sudden outburst.
 What was she yelling at me for?
 I had only thanked her!

 I said "Thank you", I told her more clearly, and she calmed down.